IntAlert/tracker/README.md

 To edit a trip, click the "*Edit*" button.
 This will unlock the fields so that you can make any alterations to your trip, such as *Leaving* and *Return* dates, *Destination* and you can also update your chosen *Contact*.
 Once you have made your changes, click the "*Update*" button and your trip will be updated (The calendar event will also be updated automatically).
 You will then be redirected back to the *Home* screen.
 #### Deleting a Trip
 To delete a trip, click the "*Edit*" button.
 This will allow you to then click the "*Delete*" button.
 Upon confirmation, the trip will be removed, along with the calendar event.

+### Checking In
+To check in, click the "*Check In*" on the *Home* screen.
+You will be asked to confirm and upon doing so, the Alert Security app will automatically send an SMS message to your chosen contact.

+### Triggering an SOS
+To trigger an SOS, click the red "*SOS*" button on your *Home* screen.
+Once you have confirmed, the Alert Security app will send an emergency SMS message to your chosen contact.
+It will also take your GPS location and a photograph from your front-facing camera (if supported) and attach them to an email which will be sent to your chosen contact.